hemmokarja/Conversational-GPT-SFT-DPO/README.md

 **⚠️ Work in Progress**

-A from-scratch PyTorch implementation of GPT-2 fine-tuning for conversational AI, featuring custom pipelines for Supervised Fine-Tuning (SFT) and planned Direct Preference Optimization (DPO).
-SFT is used for multi-turn dialogue alignment, teaching context awareness and turn-taking, while DPO enables reward-free preference optimization for higher-quality responses.
+A **from-scratch PyTorch implementation of GPT-2 fine-tuning for conversational AI**, featuring **custom pipelines for Supervised Fine-Tuning (SFT) and [planned] Direct Preference Optimization (DPO) with LoRA (Low-Rank Adaptation).** SFT is used for multi-turn dialogue alignment, teaching context awareness and turn-taking, while DPO enables reward-free preference optimization for higher-quality responses.
 Built without relying on high-level training APIs from frameworks like Hugging Face Transformers to maximize low-level control and hands-on understanding of modern fine-tuning techniques.
 This project is a personal deep dive to really get under the hood of how these fine-tuning methods work in practice.

 ## 🚀 Key Features